V-Sekai/.github/profile/README.md

 **[Interested in V-Sekai or #GodotVR development?
 Join the V-Sekai discord server!](https://discord.gg/7BQDHesck8)**

-We distribute custom avatars and worlds in a networked environment on the Godot game engine.
-We offer hosting via our own web server, as well as individual server hosting and social functions.
-We challenge many of the technical problems needed to make this project possible on the Godot game engine, including:
+We challenge many of the technical problems needed to make this project possible on the Godot game engine.

+    - Distribute custom avatars and worlds in a networked environment on the Godot game engine.
+    - Host via our own web server, as well as individual server hosting and social functions.
     - Spatialised audio and VOIP support
     - Native VRM support
     - Our own custom networking stack